3 Firefighting Foams

 Fluorotelomer foams, short-chain fluorotelomer foams, and C6 foams are analogous and will be referred to as “modern fluorotelomer foams.”
 When discussing legacy PFOS or C8 foams, the term “legacy foams” will include both legacy PFOS AFFF and legacy fluorotelomer AFFF.

 Legacy foams were first introduced by the naval firefighting services in 1964 (Gipe and Peterson 1972).
 The U.S. Naval Research Laboratory (NRL) began research on the development of firefighting foams in the 1960s.
 This led to advancements in fire suppression performance and increased firefighting safety (US Naval Research Laboratory 2017).
 In 1969, the U.S. Department of Defense (USDOD) issued military specification MIL-F-24385, which dictates the performance of all AFFF (with performance standards referred to as “Mil-Spec”).
 AFFFs shown to perform to MIL-F-24385 requirements are listed on the U.S. military’s AFFF Qualified Product Listing (QPL).
 The first date AFFF was placed on this list was May 15, 1970 (MIL-F-24385 QPL/QPD History of Type 6 AFFF).
-DOD maintains the online qualified products database (QPD) that lists all AFFF agents that have been tested and qualified by the NRL to meet the Mil-Spec, currently referenced as MIL-PRF-24385, (USDOD 2018b).
-On July 1, 2006, the Federal Aviation Administration (FAA) required that commercial airports certified under 14 CFR Part 139 purchase only AFFF that is Mil-Spec compliant (FAA 2006, 2016; 14 CFR 139.317).
+DOD maintains the online qualified products database (QPD) that lists all AFFF agents that have been tested and qualified by the NRL to meet the Mil-Spec, currently referenced as MIL-PRF-24385, (USDOD 2018).
+On July 1, 2006, the Federal Aviation Administration (FAA) required that commercial airports certified under 14 CFR Part 139 purchase only AFFF that is Mil-Spec compliant (FAA 2016; 14 CFR 139.317).
 Recently, the FAA Reauthorization Act modified that requirement.
-More information can be found in Section 22.214.171.124.
+In January 2023, the performance specification for fluorine-free foam, land-based, freshwater applications was released as MIL-PRF-32725.
+This latest specification requires manufacturers to certify that PFAS has not been intentionally added to the formulation and that the concentrate contains a maximum of 1 ppb of PFAS (USDOD 2023).
+More information can be found in Section 3.12.3.

 Different types of AFFF were produced to meet firefighting specifications, such as Mil-Spec, rather than formulated to contain a specified mixture of PFAS.
 Firefighting foams are a complex mixture of both known and unidentified PFAS.
 Multiple AFFF formulations have been produced over the years, and the exact composition of any given AFFF used or manufactured in any given year is variable (Backe, Day, and Field 2013).
 However, due to the production methods, any given AFFF formulation contains complex mixtures of PFAS, many of which can be identified only by nontargeted analytical methods (Barzen-Hanson et al. 2017).